-The U.S. Naval Academy has a need for qualified Navy reserve officers, especially at the ranks of LT, LCDR, and CDR, with at least a master’s degree in an appropriate academic discipline to instruct in designated academic departments for fall 2020 and to serve as outstanding military role models for midshipmen.
+The U.S. Naval Academy has a need for qualified Navy reserve officers, especially at the ranks of LT, LCDR, and CDR, to instruct in academic departments and serve as outstanding military role models for midshipmen.
+Successful candidates will have at least a master’s degree in an appropriate academic discipline.
+Orders will commence in July 2021 and last for 3 years.

 Most of the questions you may have regarding this opportunity will be answered in the FAQ.
-If not please contact the USNA Reserve Liaison Officer:
+You are also encouraged to attend one of the following informational phone conferences:

 Applications and Selection

-To receive full consideration, interested officers for Academic Year 2020-2021 should apply no later than December 31, 2019.
-Officers selected will be recalled to active duty and assigned orders for an officer-instructor tour, not to exceed three years, commencing July 2020.
+To receive full consideration, interested officers for Academic Years 2022-2025 should apply no later than December 31, 2020.
+Officers selected will be recalled to active duty and assigned orders for an officer-instructor three year tour commencing July 2021.
 Recalled officers will remain on the reserve active status list and will remain eligible for promotion consideration before reserve selection boards.

 Selections will be made only after USNA placement officers are confident that USNA billets will not be filled from the active duty pool of potential officer instructors.
-Applicants will be made aware of their selection status by mid-February or March.
+Applicants will be made aware of their selection status by mid-April.
 Final arrangements are contingent upon PCS funding being available through the Navy.